 Just because facilities for water-immersion in labor exist at a particular birth setting does not mean that waterbirth actually happens there.
 So don’t assume that just because you see a tub on a tour, you’ll be having your baby in it!

-Here is a complete list of hospitals and birth centers in the Chicago-area (Cook, Lake and Dupage counties) that offer waterbirth.
+Here is a complete list of hospitals and birth centers in the Chicago-area (Cook, Dupage, Kane, Lake and Will counties) that offer waterbirth.
 These are the settings where you can both labor AND deliver in water.
 There are options within reach almost anywhere you live.

 You might also consider having a waterbirth at home.
 Some homebirth midwives provide tubs themselves, others will share with you their recommendations for where to rent or buy a tub you can set up in your own home for labor and birth.

 The midwife group at AMITA Health Saints Mary & Elizabeth Medical Center are part of the AMITA Health Medical Group.
 They have a portable tub that they can set up for qualifying mothers who want the option of a waterbirth, in addition to a permanent tub in one room that is used solely for water immersion in labor.

 Both birthing suites in the birth center are equipped with permanent in-room hydrotheraphy tubs.